30. Confidentiality and privacy

 Disclosing information to recipients of donated gametes and embryos

-The centre may give non-identifying information about the donor to those who receive donor-assisted conception treatment and those who have received such treatment in the past.
+The centre may give non-identifying information about the donor to those who receive donor-assisted conception treatment or treatment involving mitochondrial donation and those who have received such treatment in the past.

 The HFEA may also disclose the information that centres may disclose in these circumstances, if that information is contained on its Register.